zawlinnnaing/zawlinnnaing.github.io/index.md

 </div>

 I am a **Computer Engineering and Information Technology** student currently studying in Mandalay Technological University.
-I am also a Laravel php developer.
+I am also a Laravel php developer and a minimalist .

-### Techanical Skill:
+## Technical Skill:

 *	Basic Understanding of Machine Learning especially, Neural Networks
 *	Android Programming Language